Goodbye's (The Saddest Word): Critical reception

-Barnes & Noble's editorial review called it "a heartfelt, country-tinged song."
-Chuck Taylor from Billboard criticized the choice of the third single, "Goodbye's (The Saddest Word)," a ballad relegated solely to adult contemporary radio stations.
-He noticed that the song is "devastatingly beautiful," offering a loving tribute to one's mother at death's door and that Dion "delivers it with a heaving helping of passion, emotionally drawing one's attention to the devotional message."
-Although he felt that many will connect to the loss of a parent, on a commercial level, this was a disappointing decision.
+Barnes & Noble's editorial review described it as "a heartfelt, country-tinged song".
+Chuck Taylor from Billboard criticized the choice of releasing "Goodbye's (The Saddest Word)" as the third single, noting that the ballad was aimed solely at adult contemporary radio.
+He called the song "devastatingly beautiful," a loving tribute to one's mother at death's door, and wrote that Dion "delivers it with a heaving helping of passion, emotionally drawing one's attention to the devotional message".
+Although he felt many listeners would relate to the theme of losing a parent, he considered the single choice commercially disappointing.

 Mike Ross of Jam!
-Canoe wrote, "Celine is at her lovey-doveyest in Mutt Lange's Goodbye's (The Saddest Word), helped by not one, but two soaring key changes in the same song, which is then launched into a high Earth orbit of melodrama by an orchestra that would make John Williams blush with envy."
-Commenting for Rolling Stone in May 2002, Rob Sheffield said of the Mutt Lange composition it is "sure to inspire many hours of dull debate with Bernie Taupin."
-The reviewer also alluded to Dion's voice as "just furniture polish".
-Sal Cinquemani of Slant Magazine commented, "It is the kind of sappy mama-lovin' tune that will leave you nauseous or in tears."
-Christopher Smith from TalkAboutPopMusic described the song as a "beautiful Country-style pop ballad."
+Canoe wrote, "Celine is at her lovey-doveyest in Mutt Lange's Goodbye's (The Saddest Word), helped by not one, but two soaring key changes in the same song, which is then launched into a high Earth orbit of melodrama by an orchestra that would make John Williams blush with envy".
+Writing for Rolling Stone in May 2002, Rob Sheffield said the Mutt Lange composition was "sure to inspire many hours of dull debate with Bernie Taupin".
+He also referred to Dion's voice as "just furniture polish".
+Sal Cinquemani of Slant Magazine commented that it is "the kind of sappy mama-lovin' tune that will leave you nauseous or in tears".
+Christopher Smith from TalkAboutPopMusic described the song as a "beautiful Country-style pop ballad".

 Commercial performance

+"Goodbye's (The Saddest Word)" had moderate chart results, reaching the top-40 in several markets.
+In the UK, the song entered the UK Singles Chart at number 38 on 7 December 2002.
+It dropped to number 60 the following week, spending two weeks on the chart.
+In Ireland, the song debuted at number 42 on the Irish Singles Chart on 28 November 2002.
+It held the same position the next week, then fell to number 49, spending three weeks on the chart.

-The song performed moderately on the charts, peaking inside the top-forty in some countries.
-On the Belgian Flanders Singles Chart, the song debuted at number 47, on 14 December 2002.
-The following week, the song fell to number 49, but on 28 December 2002, the song climbed to number 46.
-In its fourth week, the song peaked at number 39.
-On the Belgian Wallonia Singles Chart, the song debuted and peaked at number 36, leaving the charts the following week.
-In [the Netherlands, the song debuted at number 67 on the Dutch Top 40, on 30 November 2002.
-The following week, the song jumped to number 51.
-The song kept fluctuating on the chart for the next two weeks, until it climbed from number 67 to number 42.
-On 18 January 2003, the song peaked at number 38, spending 11 consecutive weeks on the chart.
+On the Belgium's Wallonia Singles Chart, the song debuted and peaked at number 36, leaving the chart the next week.
+On the Belgium's Flanders Singles Chart, it debuted at number 47 on 14 December 2002.
+It slipped to number 49 the following week, then rose to number 46 on 28 December 2002.
+In its fourth week, it reached number 39.
+In the Netherlands, the song entered the Dutch Top 40 at number 67 on 30 November 2002.
+One week later, it climbed to number 51.
+It continued to fluctuate over the next two weeks before rising from number 67 to number 42.
+On 18 January 2003, it peaked at number 38 and spent 11 consecutive weeks on the chart.
 In Austria, the song debuted at number 50 on the Ö3 Austria Top 40.
-The following week, the song climbed to number 49 and later, it moved to number 45, until it peaked at number 41.
-The song spent 10 weeks on the chart.
-In the UK, the song debuted at number 38 on the UK Singles Chart, on 7 December 2002.
-The following week, the song dropped to number 60, spending only 2 weeks on the UK charts.
-In Ireland, the song debuted at number 42 on the Irish Singles Chart, on 28 November 2002.
-The following week, the song remained at the same position and it dropped at number 49, spending 3 weeks on the chart.
+It moved to number 49 the following week, then to number 45, eventually peaking at number 41.
+It remained on the chart for 10 weeks.